Brucella canis: Ecology

 Under natural conditions Brucella spp, including B. canis are obligate parasites and do not grow outside the host except in laboratory cultures.
 However, at specific temperatures and moisture levels Brucella can persist in soil and surface water up to 80 days.
 The bacterium can also survive for months in frozen conditions.

 B. canis is mainly found in dogs, but can also affect other wild canine species such as wolves, foxes, and coyotes.
 The bacterium persists in these hosts, being an adaptive pathogen towards canines.
 The environment these hosts reside in further contribute to the canine specificity.
 Dog kennels are a favored environment for the bacterium to spread due to transmission through urine and reproductive fluids.
 Movement of infected animals through pet trade or shelter transport also plays a critical role in the broader distribution of the bacterium.
 In wildlife, B. canis is also circulated through hunting and scavenging.

 Zoonotic transmission to humans is rare but possible, particularly for people in close contact with infected reproductive tissues.
+Certain occupations are at higher risk of exposure to B. canis.
+These persons include veterinarians, kennel workers, dog breeders, and laboratory personnel.